EU approves BioNTech-Pfizer COVID vaccine | DW | 21.12.2020

 Approvals from regulators and the European Commission will let countries begin coronavirus vaccinations before the end of the year.
 EU nations are currently grappling with a worsening COVID second wave.

-The European Medicines Agency (EMA) and thje European Commission approved the BioNTech-Pfizer coronavirus vaccine on Monday.
+The European Medicines Agency (EMA) and the European Commission approved the BioNTech-Pfizer coronavirus vaccine on Monday.
 It means the mass vaccination of some 450 million people across the EU is one step closer.

 The EMA's positive assessment of the vaccine was widely expected.
 EU countries are currently grappling with a fierce second wave of the virus.